openshift/enhancements/enhancements/cluster-logging/fine-grained-per-namespace-logs-access.md

 ### User Stories

-* Use Case number one, is where a user has access to a specific namespace to see the objects included but is denied to view logs from pods (for legal reason mostly).

-* Use Case number two, is where a number of people have elevated permissions and therefore are able to access pretty much all namespaces on the OpenShift cluster.
-Usually those people are responsible for enabling and supporting applications when onboarding to OpenShift and therefore have permissions to see most of the objects in the given namespaces.
-However, due to legal and data protection constrains, those users can not have access to logs and therefore LokiStack should prevent them from seeing application specific logs.
+* As a cluster admin, I want to deny a user from viewing logs from pods in a namespace in which they have access.
+This is mostly for legal reason.

+* As a cluster admin, I want to deny a user with cluster admin like privileges access to application logs, on a namespace basis or cluster wide.
+This is done due to legal and data protection constrains.

 ### Goals

 * Cluster admins can grant and revoke access of the workload logs of specific namespaces to users.
 * Cluster admins can grant and revoke access of the workload logs of specific namespaces to users with elevated privileges.
+* Access should be managed using OpenShift RBAC in order to be consistent with how permissions are managed elsewhere.

 ### Non-Goals